mysociety/popit/docs/contributing.md

 The system send emails at various points.
 When developing these are also output to the logs so that it is easy to see them and follow embedded links etc.

-## Minifying public to public-minified
+## Minifying public to public-production

 This is done by running `make minify` and the results committed to the repository.
 When NODE_ENV is 'development' the unminified assets are used to make development easier.
 Otherwise the minified assets are used (this includes testing - minifying the assets is a part of the `make test` process).